 \subsection{Task Diversity and Language Diversity}

-As shown in Table~\ref{tab:diversity}, our multilingual embedding model achieves a score of 59.36 on the MTEB (Multilingual) retrieval tasks when trained with all synthetic data (\textbf{Mul-Syn})—a significant improvement over the backbone model baseline (56.5).
-To further enhance performance, we train a model using all English data (\textbf{En-Mix}) across a variety of task types (e.g., classification, STS, clustering).
-This model performs strongly, highlighting the value of diverse task data.
-By combining all synthetic multilingual data with the English diverse task data, our final model reaches a score of 60.56, improving by another full point.
+As shown in Table~\ref{tab:diversity}, training our model with all synthetic multilingual data (\textbf{Mul-Syn}) improves MTEB (Multilingual) retrieval performance to 59.36, a substantial gain over the backbone baseline (56.5).
+To further isolate the effect of data composition, we train a model using only English data but spanning diverse task types (e.g., classification, STS, clustering; \textbf{En-Diverse}).
+Despite being monolingual, this model performs strongly, underscoring the importance of task diversity.

-Interestingly, when training only with English synthetic data and English diverse task data (i.e., no multilingual synthetic data) (\textbf{Syn-En + En-Mix}), the resulting model scores just 0.2 points lower on the MTEB (Multilingual) retrieval tasks.
-To better understand this performance difference, we also report results on MTEB (Europe), as well as on 9 French and 10 Japanese retrieval tasks (listed in the Appendix~\ref{appendix: more_retrieval}).
-These results show minimal variation across the two models on high-resource languages, suggesting that task diversity contributes more to performance gains than language diversity when continuing to retrofit multilingual embedding models.
+Combining multilingual synthetic data with English task-diverse data yields our best model, achieving 60.56.
+Notably, when training with only English synthetic data and English task-diverse data—without any multilingual synthetic data (\textbf{Syn-En + En-Diverse})—performance drops by only 0.2 points on MTEB (Multilingual) retrieval.
+To better contextualize this difference, we additionally report results on MMTEB (Europe) and on 9 French and 10 Japanese retrieval tasks (Appendix~\ref{appendix: more_retrieval}).
+Across these languages, performance differences remain minimal, indicating that task diversity contributes more to retrieval gains than language diversity when retrofitting multilingual embedding models.